Training Programs on Traumatic Stress & Complex Trauma; Social Worker CE Credits

 ¨ RLH books (The Real Life Heroes Life Storybook, Real Life Heroes Toolkit, The Hero’s Mask (middle grade novel & guidebook) and Wounded Angels, Inspiration from Children in Crisis, engage youths and parents/caregivers to expand perspectives about what can help them develop positive identities despite chronic traumas.

-¨ RLH focuses on the developmental needs of children ages 6-12 and adolescents with Complex Trauma and Developmental Trauma Disorder who experienced traumas beginning before age 12 and have delays in their social, emotional or cognitive development.
+¨ RLH focuses on the developmental needs of children ages 6-12 as week as adolescents with Complex Trauma and Developmental Trauma Disorder who experienced traumas beginning before age 12 and have delays in their social, emotional or cognitive development.

 ¨ RLH expands the reach of evidence-supported treatment programs by broadening inclusion criteria and helping therapists connect with troubled youths and families.